cmoresid/edmonton-traffic-db/README.md

 1. Download some or all of the Traffic Volume Spreadsheets either automatically or manually from the City of Edmonton's website and place them into a directory.
 (The 'data' folder for example that is located in the source.)
 2. In a bash shell, type ``python main.py --import-file=data``.

+####Caveats
+There are some spreadsheets that will cause problems with the importing process.
+Some of the spreadsheets have date cells that are mislabeled, which will clash with traffic events in other spreadsheets.
+These cases will be logged in a file named error_log.txt.
+You will have to perform manual intervention in order to remedy the problem.

 ###To-Do
 1. Match site locations with co-ordinates.